alex-ui/dtp/README.md

 Dot-Peachy elang.

 ## Summary
 This language is what is known as an [esoteric programming language](https://en.wikipedia.org/wiki/Esoteric_programming_language).
 One of the unique features it has is that a lot of its keywords mimic the shape of the word whose meaning is exactly the function.
+Additionally, it's able to call and print variables using their index slot value.

 ## Syntax
 ### Basics